Gramli/SmallApiToolkit/README.md

 # SmallApiToolkit
-SmallApiToolkit offers a range of features, including **ExceptionMiddleware**, which handles unexpected errors gracefully, **LoggingMiddleware** for comprehensive request and response logging, the **MapVersionGroup** extension method to streamline API versioning, and the **IHttpRequestHandler** interface, which simplifies the creation of consistent JSON responses.

-SmallApiToolkit is designed to help developers build small APIs faster and more efficiently.
+**SmallApiToolkit** is a powerful and efficient tool designed to help developers build small APIs more quickly and with greater ease.
+It provides a range of features that streamline the creation of clean, maintainable, and well-structured API endpoints.

 ## RequestHandler
-To ensure Minimal API endpoints are clear and readable, **SmallApiToolkit** provides the IHttpRequestHandler interface.
-If your handler implements the **IHttpRequestHandler** interface, you can simply call the **SendAsync** extension method in the Minimal API endpoint with the request and CancellationToken as parameters.
-The **SendAsync** extension method automatically creates a JSON response based on the implementation of **IHttpRequestHandler**.
-Additionally, every response is wrapped in a DataResponse, which unifies all responses into the same structure, containing **Data** and **Errors**.
+To ensure Minimal API endpoints are clear and readable, **SmallApiToolkit** offers the **IHttpRequestHandler** interface.
+By implementing this interface in your handler, you can utilize the **SendAsync** extension method directly within the Minimal API endpoint.
+This method simplifies the process by automatically generating a JSON response based on the **IHttpRequestHandler** implementation.
+Additionally, every response is wrapped in a **DataResponse**, ensuring a consistent structure containing **Data** and **Errors**.

 ```
 public class DataResponse<T>